Trusts vs. Societies vs. Section 8 Companies: Choosing the Right Legal Structure

 Understanding Trusts:

 When a person, known as the "settlor" or "donor," distributes property or assets to a "trustee" for the benefit of a certain objective or beneficiary, the transfer constitutes the legal establishment of a trust.
-In accordance with the goals stated in the trust agreement, the trustee keeps and manages these assets.
+By the goals stated in the trust agreement, the trustee keeps and manages these assets.
 Trusts are frequently created with altruistic, benevolent, religious, or educational goals in mind.

 Pros and Cons of Trusts